davidbarton/socketio-inspector/README.md

 * First you'll need to make sure your system has a c++ compiler.
 For OSX, XCode will work, for Ubuntu, the `build-essential` and `libssl-dev` packages work.
 * install nvm `curl https://raw.github.com/creationix/nvm/master/install.sh | sh`
 * use nvm to install node and npm `nvm install 0.10`
-* install CoffeeScript and Gulp globally `npm install -g coffee-script gulp`
+* install CoffeeScript and Gulp globally `npm install -g coffee-script-redux gulp`
 * install node modules `npm install`
 * in shell, type `gulp develop` it builds your src files into dist dir
 * Open [chrome://extensions/](chrome://extensions/)